 By using Our Site, You may also receive certain third-party Cookies on Your computer or device.
 Third-party Cookies are those placed by websites, services, and/or parties other than Us.
 For more details, please refer to the table below.
 These Cookies are not integral to the functioning of Our Site and Your use and experience of Our Site will not be impaired by refusing consent to them.

 All Cookies used by and on Our Site are used in accordance with current Cookie Law.

-Before Cookies are placed on your computer or device, you will be shown a pop-up prompt, requesting your consent to set those Cookies.
-By giving your consent to the placing of Cookies you are enabling Us to provide the best possible experience and service to you.
-You may, if you wish, deny consent to the placing of Cookies; however certain features of Our Site may not function fully or as intended.
+Before Cookies are placed on Your computer or device, You will be shown a pop-up request prompt requesting Your consent to set those Cookies.
+By giving Your consent to the placing of Cookies, You are enabling Us to provide the best possible experience and service to You.
+You may, if You wish, deny consent to the placing of Cookies; however, certain features of Our Site may not function fully or as intended.

 Certain features of Our Site depend on Cookies to function.
 Cookie Law deems these Cookies to be “strictly necessary”.
-Your consent will not be sought to place these Cookies, but it is still important that you are aware of them.
-You may still block these Cookies by changing your internet browser’s settings, but please be aware that Our Site may not work properly if you do so.
-We have taken great care to ensure that your privacy is not at risk by allowing them.
+These Cookies are shown in the table below.
+Your consent will not be sought to place these Cookies, but it is still important that You are aware of them.
+You may still block these Cookies by changing Your internet browser’s settings as detailed below, but please be aware that Our Site may not work properly if You do so.
+We have taken great care to ensure that Your privacy is not at risk by allowing them.

 The following first-party Cookies may be placed on Your computer or device: